microsoft/botframework-solutions/docs/tutorials/csharp/speechenablement.md

 ## Next Steps

-This tutorial is based on example applications provided by the Speech SDK which you can refer to for more information:
+This tutorial is based on example applications provided by the Speech SDK which you can refer to for more information along with other programming languages.

 - [C# UWP](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstart-virtual-assistant-csharp-uwp)
 - [Java (Windows, macOS, Linux)](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstart-virtual-assistant-java-jre)
 - [Java (Android)](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/quickstart-virtual-assistant-java-android)

-In addition, we provide an example [Android based Virtual Assistant Client](/solutions/android/virtualassistantclient) which provides an example client application that interfaces with the Virtual Assistant through the Speech Channel and renders Adaptive Cards.
+In addition, we provide an example [Android based Virtual Assistant Client](/solutions/android/virtualassistantclient/readme.md) which provides an example client application that interfaces with the Virtual Assistant through the Speech Channel and renders Adaptive Cards.